alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 ### Apply terraform changes

 Before merging your Pull Request, review the Terraform plan carefully.
 After the PR is merged, remember to review it again and to apply changes in [Terraform Cloud GitHub workspace](https://app.terraform.io/app/govuk/workspaces/GitHub/runs).
+The first apply run will create a new repository (unless it already exists) and configure it.

+After the repository is created, you will need to manually trigger a new run and apply changes.
+It will create AWS commit repository and add organisation secrets to the repo.
+(This is something we are planning to automate: https://github.com/alphagov/govuk-infrastructure/issues/2955)

 ## Archiving repositories